shiv-prasad/FilmyQuote-AlexaSkillKit/README.md

      *  **Did you accidentally add any characters to the Interaction Model?**

-## Setting up your Lambda Function in Python using Amazon Web Services
+## Setting up FilmyQuote Lambda Function in Python using Amazon Web Services

 Now, we will be creating a Lambda function using [Amazon Web Services](http://aws.amazon.com).
 You can read more about [Lambda function](http://aws.amazon.com/lambda), but for the purposes of this guide, what you need to know is that Lambda is where our code lives.
 When a user asks Alexa to use our skill, it is our Lambda function that interprets the appropriate interaction, and provides the conversation back to the user.